Structural reform of the national railway system

 The first major outcomes of structural transformations in the passenger railway sector were:

-long-distance services – the establishment of JSC Federal Passenger Company (as a subsidiary of Russian Railways) – a network-wide national passenger carrier.
+in long-distance services – the establishment of JSC Federal Passenger Company (as a subsidiary of Russian Railways) – a network-wide national passenger carrier.
 The company provides almost all domestic intercity passenger transport services and cross-border services;

 in suburban/commuter services – setting up 25 suburban passenger companies (SPCs) that provide passenger transport services linking city centres with outer suburbs, commuter towns and other suburban residential areas.
 The co-founders of the SPCs were Russian Railways and the respective regional governments.
 Russian Railways provides SPCs with access to railway infrastructure and, if necessary, leases diesel or electric train units (EMUs).